named-data/ndn-cxx/docs/code-style.rst

           ...
         }

-    Split lines occurs when a statement exceed the 80 column limit given above.
-It is difficult to give rigid rules for how lines should be split, but the examples above should give a general hint.In general:
+    Split lines occur when a statement exceeds the column limit given in rule 1.1.
+It is difficult to give rigid rules for how lines should be split, but the examples above should give a general hint.
+In general:

     * Break after a comma.
     * Break after an operator.